kruvcraft21/GGIl2cpp/test/README.md

 ```

 By pressing the `Update` button, the application updates the text on the screen.

+## An example of how you can change the fields of a certain Test Class object

 My code for changing class fields :